jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/hcm_configuration_file.rst

 HCM configuration file
 ----------------------

-The HCM configuration is a JSON file which contains information about the component.
+The HCM configuration file is a JSON file which contains information about the component.
-There is a single HCM for each component and is updated with every version released.
+There is an HCM configuration file for each component and is updated with every version released.

 .. code-block:: json